Winston-Gu/Paper-List/README.md

 Inspired by my friend Ze's [Reading List](https://github.com/YanjieZe/Paper-List).

+## Foundation Model for Robotics

+- arXiv 2024.10, Run-time Observation Interventions Make Vision-Language-Action Models More Visually Robust.
+[Website](https://arxiv.org/abs/2410.01971).
+Knowing which part of image is more sensitive to the task.
+- CoRL 2023, Robots That Ask For Help: Uncertainty Alignment for Large Language Model Planners.
+[Website](https://robot-help.github.io/).
+Draw inspiration from conformal prediction theory.
+Letting LLM output multipule plans and also the likelihood of each choices, then calibrate by using datasets or executing these plans.
+- arXiv 2024.03, Explore until Confident: Efficient Exploration for Embodied Question Answering.
+[Website](https://explore-eqa.github.io/).
+Leveraging VLM to output multiple possible plans, let the robot to explore until there is only one output from VLM.

 # Legged Robots

 - arXiv 2024.10, Physics-Informed Learning for the Friction Modeling of High-Ratio Harmonic Drives.
 [Arxiv](https://arxiv.org/abs/2410.12685#page=3.55).
 Estimate friction and compensate for huamnoid robots.